hifiberry/hifiberry-dsp/README.md

 **Note:** The REST API is the recommended interface for all new development.
 It provides a more modern, flexible, and powerful way to interact with the DSP.

+### Speaker presets

+A speaker preset describes one loudspeaker as four DSP channels -- a biquad bank, a role, a level, a delay and a polarity each.
+Applying one turns a bare four-channel amplifier into an active crossover for that speaker.

+Presets are read from `/usr/share/hifiberry/speaker-presets` (shipped by `hifiberry-dspprofiles`) and `/var/lib/hifiberry/speaker-presets` (local); a local preset shadows a shipped one of the same name.
+A preset is validated when it is read: a non-numeric or negative `level`/`delayMs`, or a non-boolean `invert`/`enabled`, is rejected there rather than surfacing later as an untyped error out of an apply.
+Fields that are simply absent stay legal.

+- `GET /presets` -- installed presets with compatibility against the loaded profile, plus `current`, the applied preset for this profile
+- `GET /presets/<id>` -- one preset in full.
+404 when no file has that id;
+  500 when a file exists but fails validation, so a hand-edited preset with a typo reports its own error instead of quietly disappearing from the list.
+- `POST /presets/<id>/apply` -- write it to the DSP

+Applying validates everything before writing anything: the loaded profile must be the one the preset names, at least the version it names, at the same sample rate, with filter banks at least as large as the preset needs, and every channel's role must be one the loaded profile can express.
+Any of these failing is a 409 and writes nothing -- in particular, a role the profile has no name for is caught before the first bank is touched, not discovered partway through the write.
+The coefficients are computed for one sample rate, which is why a rate mismatch is refused rather than rescaled.
+A successful apply is recorded so the preset survives a reboot and a profile reload; if that record can't be written, the request reports a 500 rather than a silent 200.

 ## Command line utility (Deprecated)

 > **DEPRECATED:** The dsptoolkit command line interface is now considered deprecated.
 For new development, please use the REST API instead, which provides more functionality and better integration options.